This challenge is no longer accepting new submissions.

-An order is an instruction containing products for the robot system to place in the box.
+An order is an instruction containing kits for the robot system to complete.
 Each order will specify the kit to be assembled, (i.e. the list of parts to be put in the kit).
 Each specified part has the following structure:

 Each trial will consist of the following steps:

-- The robot programmatically signals that it is able to begin accepting orders.
+- The robots programmatically signal that they are able to begin accepting orders.

-- The first Order (Order 1) is sent to the robot.
+- The first Order (Order 1) is sent to the robots.

 - A fixed amount of time is allowed to complete the order.

-- In the case of the Dropped Product testing method, up to three products will be forcibly dropped from the gripper.
+- In the case of the Dropped Part testing method, up to three parts will be forcibly dropped from the gripper.

-- In the case of the In-Process Order Change testing method, a new Order (Order 2) will be issued that is of higher priority than the previously issued Order 1.
+- In the case of the In-Process Kit Change testing method, a new Order (Order 2) will be issued that is of higher priority than the previously issued Order 1.
 When Order 2 is complete, building of Order 1 is to resume.

-- The robot signals programmatically when an order is ready for delivery.
+- The robots signal programmatically when a kit is complete and ready for quality control.